agale123/vegetable/README.md

 ## Deploy app

 To deploy the app, run `ng build --prod` to build the Angular project and then run `firebase deploy --project vegetable-276002`.

+## Firebase auth issues

+If there are issues with it not being recognized, try `firebase login --reauth`.